fz-cambridge/flashfmZero-INTERVAL-analysis/README.md

 <!-- badges: start -->
 [![DOI]
 <!-- badges: end -->
-The flashfmZero-INTERVAL analysis scripts and instructions
+The flashfmZero-INTERVAL factor analysis and fine mapping (scripts and instructions)

 ## Replication

-This repository holds the scripts and instructions used to generate the results for the flashfmZero-INTERVAL fine-mapping paper (cited below).
+This repository holds the scripts and instructions used to generate the results for the flashfmZero-INTERVAL factor analysis and fine mapping paper (cited below).
 For the repository containing the source code of flashfmZero R package, see: https://github.com/jennasimit/flashfmZero

 Paper citation: